 The following provides common examples of eligible and ineligible items based on recent proposals submitted to this program:

 The Research Office Incentive Programs reviews all proposals for eligibility.
-Those requests that qualify are reviewed by two non-Research Council reviewers (possibly including individuals suggested by the PI) and one Faculty Senate Research Council member.
-The Research Council will provide a prioritized list of recommendations for funding to the Vice President for Research, based on the quality of the proposals as reflected in the evaluation criteria.
+Those requests that qualify are reviewed by up to three independent Research Council members.
+Proposals will be prioritized for discussion by the research council based on initial review scores.
+The PI and Co-Is may be contacted for further information.
+The proposals will be discussed and scored by the entire research council anonymously.
+The Research Council will then provide a prioritized list of recommendations for funding to the Vice President for Research, based on the quality of the proposals, as reflected in the evaluation criteria.
 The Vice President for Research will make all final award decisions based on the recommendations and available funds.